conatyv8/Discovery-World-Pong-MSOE/README.md

 # Discovery World Pong
-This repository contains the code behind the Rockwell Automation "Pong" exhibit at the Discovery World Museum in Milwaukee, WI
+This forked repository contains the code behind the Rockwell Automation "Pong" exhibit at the Discovery World Museum in Milwaukee, WI.
+This forked repo is where the MSOE Senior Design Team 2024-2025 is making their contributions to the exhibit.
+The names of the Senior Design Team are as follows:
+- Virginia Conaty
+- Matthew Wehman
+- Chris Rebusit
+- Priya Audipudy
+- Eden Basso

 An overview of this repo's history and goals can be found in the [vision.md](/docs/API/overview/vision.md) document.

 # Contributing
 See [Contributing.md](/docs/CONTRIBUTING.md)

+Steps from Aaron Neustedter for MSOE Senior Design Team to contribute to the main repo
+1. Fork the repository.
+2. Create a branch with the form ```feature/feature-name``` on the fork.
+Push early and often.
+3. Once your feature starts to take shape, open a WIP PR on our repo.
+It's helpful for us to see your code early as this speeds review time and may help us reorient you if you are barking up the wrong tree.
+4. Once your code is ready to merge, mark it as ready and shoot one of us an email.
+We will review it, ask for changes, and merge it.

 # Development
 ## Dependencies